cacheflow/node-mercury-parser/README.md

 const nodeMercuryParser = require('node-mercury-parser')
 nodeMercuryParser.init(API_KEY)
 nodeMercuryParser.get('http://www.cnn.com/2017/02/07/us/harambe-cheeto-trnd/')
-  .then(data => res)
+  .then(res => res)
   .catch(err => err)
 ```
 ## Available attributes

 The API response exposes the following attributes, which allow you to access specific
 data from your HTML page and can be accessed like:

 ```
   nodeMercuryParser.title